Published on February 07, 2023

 4. Serve a variety of foods

-• Aim to have several different food groups present in each meal (e.g. whole grains, vegetables and beans).
-This will ensure that different nutrients are provided for optimal health.
+• Aim to have several different food groups in each meal (e.g., whole grains, vegetables, and beans).
+This will ensure that different nutrients are provided

-• What if a family member refuses to eat a food presented?
+• What if your child refuses to eat something?
 Be present, practice empathy, and don’t force it.
-Through consistent exposure and modeling, a child’s taste will mature with time.
+Through consistent exposure and modeling, a child’s taste will mature with time

 5. Provide choice

-• Serve meals “family style” and let children choose from among the healthy options on the table.
+• Serve meals family-style and let children choose from the healthy options on the table

 7. Limit/avoid processed foods and beverages in the home